My Research:

 PhD Student - University of British Columbia - School of Community & Regional Planning (SCARP)

 In my doctoral research I explore questions around coastal climate adaptation and transboundary water governance along British Columbia’s south-coastal watersheds.
+It asks:

 Recent presentations